 The Chairman receives a package of \$84,550 per annum as his base fee.
 Non-executive directors do not receive performance-related remuneration.
 Directors' fees cover all main Board activities and membership of two committees.
 Non-executive directors who are members of the Audit Committee or the Remuneration Committee receive \$2,725 per annum for each committee on which they sit in addition to their base fees.
-Non-executive directors who are members of a Joint Venture Management Committee receive an additional payment for meetings attended.
+Non-executive directors who are members of a Joint Venture Management Committee or who perform consultancy services for the company receive an additional payment at a set hourly rate.